quinnnned/redux-seeds/README.md

 This one line gives you the following for free:
 * A reducer for START_FETCHING_DATA and STOP_FETCHING_DATA actions
 * A selector for the current state: get.isFetchingData()(state)
-* An action creator to signal the beginning: act.startFetchingData()
+* An actor to signal the beginning: act.startFetchingData()
-* An action creator to signal the end: act.stopFetchingData()
+* An actor to signal the end: act.stopFetchingData()

 What if you need to keep track of the state of multiple async requests?
 That's only a few more lines of code: